top of page

 Painting of two boys in a tutoring session

 And just to clarify, a school like Eton would be considered "public" because it was not exclusive to aristocrats.
 Anyone with means could attend, even the underprivileged (often for free if they showed sufficient talent).
-Eton comes with a hefty annual tuition which includes their room and board since students stay for most of the year.
+Eton, as with the other public schools, comes with a hefty annual tuition which includes their room and board since students stay for most of the year.
 What we consider to be "private" would have been monastery schools.
 There were more exclusive public schools, but it would have been more reasonable to keep the son at home with a tutor.
 The typical age of first admission to Eton is age 13, although some may not attend until much older, say 16.
 While there were certainly more options than Eton, Eton was the more popular of choices since it was openly supported and promoted by the King.

 Photography of Eton